nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 Total code coverage percent is 48%.
 This is not close to 100%, but it covers the most essential parts of the data loading, preparation and the model.
 However, if we had a coverage of 100%, this does not ensure error-free code.
 Errors can still come from logic issues, untested edge cases, external dependencies, or integration problems.
+We organized the tests such that we had integration tests, unit tests and tests for our model.
+For the integration tests we should also consider adding more tests to cover the use of the packages that we include in our code base to ensure continued proper use.

 ### Question 9